thephpleague/csv/docs/9.0/reader/records.md

 ~~~

+### Accessing the CSV document record offset

-If the `RecordSet::preserveRecordOffset` is set to `true`, the `$offset` parameter will contains the original CSV document offset index, otherwise it will contain a numerical index starting from `0`.
+If the `ResultSet::preserveRecordOffset` is set to `true`, the `$offset` parameter will contains the original CSV document offset index, otherwise it will contain a numerical index starting from `0`.

 ~~~php
 <?php